BitEU/WinSpread/README.md

 ---

-*WinSpread - Bringing spreadsheet power to your Windows terminal*
+*WinSpread - Party like it's 1979*